-Feeding your dog a puppy formula starting around week six of her pregnancy will help her stay strong and pass nutrients to her growing puppies and eventually into her milk.
+Feeding your dog a puppy formula starting around week six of their pregnancy will help them stay strong and pass nutrients to their growing puppies and eventually into their milk.

-Keep in mind your dog’s size and preference when choosing which puppy food to give her.
+Keep in mind your dog’s size and preference when choosing which puppy food to give them.